azul-007/Threat-Hunting-Notes/Applying_Threat_Hunting_Practices.md

 ## Newly Registered Domains
 * Pull the list of domains at 1am and run the prior days queried daomins against this list from your proxy or URL filter to determine if a user successfully connected to one of these.

+# Hunting Historical Data Based on Current Intel and Alarms
+Analyzing prior period data can trigger analysis for yesterday or the prior week in the condition existed.
+Run a script like PulledPork to update the rule base and the NIDS will be able to detect new patterns.

+Take conditions that are updated in the daily rule update feed, and then reprocess the last 3 to 7 days of PCAP data or another appropriate data source.

+**Example**
+If a malicious IP is ID'd, compare that IP to recent firewall or Bro connection logs.
+Get the DNS name, assuming DNS logs, sift through and find systems that queried for that domain name or compare newly indefinite DNS names with recent proxy server logs.

+# Execssive or Multiple Source IPs for User Logins